 Executive Director Repayments and Counter Fraud Services

 Bernice joined Student Loans Company in February 2016.
-Currently Director of Repayments and Counter Fraud and HR, Bernice is focussed on delivering a secure and accurate repayments service for our 4.7 million customers in over 200 countries.
+Currently Director of Repayments and Counter Fraud Services, Bernice is focussed on delivering a secure and accurate repayments service for our 4.7 million customers in over 200 countries.